nicholas-roether/sprout/README.md

 The `#!` prefix on a procedure definition means that that procedure is _primitive_. _Primitive_ procedures are considered to be the **simple building blocks** of your language, which means that error messages will refer to them by their name rather than their composite parts.
+You should use `#!` on procedures that are so low-level that their construction can be considered an implementation detail and is not relevant to the user.

+The `#?` prefix on a procedure definition means that that procedure is _hidden_, meaning that they will never appear in error messages by name.
+This is good to make sure your error messages don't get too abstract.
+You should use `#?` on procedures that are so high-level and abstract that they are not relevant to localized parsing errors.

 Names of tokens are simply left as-is; sequences of tokens/procedures are comma-separated.